fortytwostudio/entry-templates/README.md

 # Entry Templates plugin for Craft CMS 5.x

-Scaffold Entry Type Templates to use for a user to start with on new entries.
+Entry Type Templates to use for a user to start with on new entries.

 ## Requirements